section-engineering-education/engineering-education/content/articles/how-to-ground-truth-label-your-datasets-for-creating-autonomous-driving-systems-using-matlab-ground-truth-app/index.md

 ![image2](/engineering-education/how-to-ground-truth-label-your-datasets-for-creating-autonomous-driving-systems-using-matlab-ground-truth-app
 /ground2.png)

-- Click on this App to open it.
+- Click on this app to open it.

-Ground truth labeler App allows us to label videos and images for automotive applications.
+Ground truth labeler app allows us to label videos and images for automotive applications.
 As we all know, labeling is a tedious and time-consuming process, but it is necessary.

 It gives us test data to evaluate the perception algorithm.
 Our workflow for this tutorial will be:
-- Creating ground truth data for the detection and semantic segmentation.
+- Creating ground truth data for detection and semantic segmentation.
 - Use an algorithm to automate the labeling process.
 - Integrate ground truth information from other sensors.

 ### Creating ground truth data for object detection and semantic segmentation
-Once we open the App, we need to load data into it.
-To do this, click on the `load` at the top-left corner of the App.
+Once we open the app, we need to load data into it.
+To do this, click on `load` at the top-left corner of the app.

-If you click on it, the App asks about the type of data that you are inputting.
+If you click on it, the app asks about the type of data that you are inputting.
 As you can see, we have three options: video, image sequence, and custom reader.
-The most common file format for data in this App is video and image sequences.
+The most common file format for data in this app is video and image sequences.
 But, we use the custom reader if you have a different file format from those mentioned before.

-For this tutorial, we are going to load a 25second video into the App.
+For this tutorial, we are going to load a 25second video into the app.
 After doing this, we start by ROI label(region of interest) by clicking on the label button.

 ![labelling button](/engineering-education/how-to-ground-truth-label-your-datasets-for-creating-autonomous-driving-systems-using-matlab-ground-truth-app
 /ground3.png)